slwu89/optimex/gams.md

 returned from the query come from filtering the Cartesian product of the tables (nodes) such that variables in columns match according to ports that share a junction.
-In this case, it is equivalent to the two inner joins as done above using DataFrames.
+In this case, it is equivalent to the two inner joins done above using DataFrames.

 The JuMP blog post notes that while the data frames version doesn’t resemble the nested summation it is arguably just as readable,